 The course coordinator for Fine Art Practice 2 is Rat Western

 Fine Art Practice 3 and 4

-Having completed Fine Art Practice 1 and Fine art Practice 2, Fine Art students then define a major in the area of painting, print media, sculpture or photography for their Third and Fourth years of Studio Practice.
-This means that each Fine Art Practice 3 and Fine Art Practice 4 student has a dedicated studio space in one of the four sections.
-But making art in a contemporary context is not something ‘purist’, and students are encouraged to work across the various discipline areas if this suits their purposes.
+Having completed Fine Art Practice 1 and Fine art Practice 2, Fine Art students then define a major in the area of painting, print media, sculpture, photography or digital art for their Third and Fourth years of Fine Art Practice; or elect to combine majors and work across media areas.
+This means that each Fine Art Practice 3 and Fine Art Practice 4 student has a dedicated studio space in one of the five sections, but is also able to move between sections as is appropriate to their work.

 At a Third Year level, students spend the first semester developing the necessary technical and conceptual skills to complete a series of projects.
 Thereafter students begin to define a self-directed area of exploration within their chosen discipline.
 At a Fourth Year level, students are guided by their supervisors towards a final exhibition which consolidates and concludes their four years of Fine Art Practice study.

 Having been established at the tail end of the student movements, this painting section operates on an intuitive level, constantly seeking student feedback in order to thrive.
 The ample studio space allows for painters to make the space their own with special allowance for postgrad students or those with site specific work.
 The special chill room, which also serves as an exhibition space for past work inspires collegiality, reflection and is perfect for all nighters.
 The first two years are an introduction to the process of contemporary art making, while the last two years are largely self directed.
 With transformation as its foundation, this section looks at what’s next in painting, without letting go of basic training such as mixing oils, canvas stretching, figure and free drawing.